nchanon/PPFv2/README.md

     >  python bin/color_reco.py m_dilep 2017 timed

-If you want to run the inclusive analysis in one shot:
+If you want to run the inclusive analysis:

     > ./bin/histograms_creator m_dilep 2017 inclusive

     >  python bin/color_reco.py m_dilep 2017 inclusive

+You also need to run on data:

+    > ./bin/histograms_creator m_dilep 2017 data

 # Comparaison Data/Monte-Carlo

-Once the histograms produced with the "forComp" option, data/mc comparaison can be created for a given observable:
+Once the histograms produced with the "forComp" option (same as inclusive setup), data/mc comparaison can be created for a given observable:

     > python ./bin/data_mc_comparaison.py "observable" "year" "title"

-example :
+Actually, one should now use the data/mc comparisons by splitting in MC processes, using:

+    > python ./bin/data_mc_comparaison_splitted.py "observable" "year" "title"

+example:

-    > python ./bin/data_mc_comparaison.py m_dilep 2017 "Dilepton mass (GeV)"
+    > python ./bin/data_mc_comparaison_splitted.py m_dilep 2017 "Dilepton mass (GeV)"

+or:

+    > python ./bin/data_mc_comparaison_splitted.py n_bjets 2017 "number of b jets"

 If willing to produce all data/mc comparisons in one shot:

     > python scripts/launch_hist_creator.py
     > source scripts/launch_datamccomp.bash

+# Comparaison signal / backrgounds in the Monte-Carlo

+To compare signal and backgrounds (normalized to 1), one can use bin/mc_comparaison.py script.

+Example:

+    > python bin/mc_comparaison.py n_bjets 2017 "number of b jets"

 # Checking Systematics

 Checking all systematics at a time (weight uncertainties, ALT and JEC):

-    > python scripts/control_systematics.py "year"
+    > python scripts/control_systematics.py "year" "timed"

+Please check the scripts for command line options, you need to add "timed" or "inclusive"

 As an example:

+    > python scripts/control_systematics.py 2017 timed

+or:

-    > python scripts/control_systematics.py 2017
+    > python scripts/control_systematics.py 2017 inclusive

 By modifying the script, you can choose to plot some systematics and some other not.

-It's also possible to check each systematics individually (function called by the contro_systematics.py):
+It's also possible to check each systematics individually (function called by the control_systematics.py):

-    > python ./bin/systematics_observable.py "observable" "year" "systematic" "title"
+    > python ./bin/systematics_observable.py "observable" "year" "timed or inclusive" "systematic" "title"

 example :

-    > python ./bin/systematics_observable.py m_dilep 2017 syst_elec_id "electron id"
+    > python ./bin/systematics_observable.py m_dilep 2017 inclusive syst_elec_id "electron id"

 In case you don't sure what systematics are implemented just type :